 The widgets in my demos are the Android versions, for IOS please contact the Developers listed as they often do different versions for different platforms.

-Productivity apps are perfect for a phone, they give sharing capabilities with other desktop compatible apps/software.
+Productivity apps are perfect for a phone, they give sharing capabilities with other desktop compatible apps or software.

-A quick widget app is also perfect for a phone, it displays all the time on your phone for a quick check, read or to write notes or add appointments on the go.
+A quick widget app is also perfect for a phone, it’s always accessible to quickly read, write notes or add appointments on the go.

 You can read and write directly from your home screen without being online or accessing the full suite of a software program/app.